mrbrianevans/ch-guide/docs/bulk-data/officers/index.md

 ## Size

-This information is based on the April 2021 snapshot:
+This information is based on the April 2021 snapshot of prod 295:

 - size of ZIP download from Companies House storage bucket: 1.28GB
 - size of unzipped files: 6.58GB (split into 9 files)